Are you single? If so, you probably have some concerns about your retirement that people with partners are less likely to experience.

 An excellent option is to take classes on topics that interest you.
 Not only will you enjoy mental stimulation, but you’ll meet people who have similar interests.
 Local community colleges or universities may have programs allow senior learners to attend courses on a non-credit basis for free or at low cost.
 The Ultimate Retirement Resource Guide lists several networks that will help you locate free and low-cost adult education opportunities in your area.

 Get out of the house!
 While you may value having some solitude in your life, you shouldn’t spend all your time at home.

 Long-term singles are quite accustomed to living alone, and may be able to do so long into retirement.
-But the time will come sooner or later when living with others or living in a close-knit community becomes necessary.
+But sooner or later the time will come when living with others or living in a close-knit community becomes necessary.
 Here are a couple options for living arrangements that can provide support and delay the need to move to an assisted living facility.

 Co-housing communities are intentional communities of private homes clustered around a shared space.
 Each attached or single family home has traditional amenities, including a private kitchen.
 Shared spaces typically feature a common house, which may include a large kitchen and dining area, laundry, and recreational spaces.
 Neighbors commit to being part of a community for everyone’s mutual benefit.
 They collaboratively plan and manage community activities and shared spaces and also share resources like tools and lawnmowers.

 Most co-housing communities are multi-generational, although there are some that are focused on retirees.
 Multi-generational communities are advantageous in many ways, although some younger neighbors may not fully appreciate the needs of elder residents, and providing care may be more than they have interest or time for.

 - Cohousing Association of the United States (not senior-specific)